RapolasRimeika/asteroids/README.txt

-# Asteroids Game Project
+Asteroids Game Project

-This project is a learning exercise focused on building basic game mechanics, practicing Object-Oriented Programming (OOP) with Python, and working with Git and GitHub for version control.
-The game is developed using the **Pygame** library, and it incorporates multiple files that reference each other, promoting modular and maintainable code design.
+This project was a huge learning milestone for me, focusing on building core game mechanics, mastering Object-Oriented Programming (OOP) in Python, and using Git for version control.
+It’s built using Pygame, and I’m really proud of how it came together after a lot of effort and debugging.

-## Project Features:
+Project Highlights:
-- **Languages**: Python
+Language: Python
-- **Packages**:
+Library:
-  - [Pygame](https://www.pygame.org/news) – a popular library for building games and multimedia applications in Python.
+Pygame – a key tool in learning game development with Python.

-## Key Concepts Practiced:
+Concepts I Practiced:
-1. **Object-Oriented Programming**:
-   - The game utilizes OOP principles like classes and inheritance.
-   - A `CircleShape` class is created using `pygame.sprite.Sprite` to represent basic circular shapes in the game.
-   - A `Player` subclass is derived from the `CircleShape` class, inheriting its properties, and represents the player-controlled spaceship.

-2. **Game Mechanics**:
+Object-Oriented Programming:

+Learning how to design a game using OOP was one of the most challenging but rewarding parts of the project.
+Created a flexible CircleShape class, and the Player class inherits from it to represent the player's spaceship.
+Understanding inheritance and structuring game objects took some real work!
+Modularity & File Structure:

+I broke the project into separate modules to keep the code clean and manageable: constants.py for game settings. player.py for player control and movement. asteroid.py and asteroidfield.py for generating asteroids. floating_text.py for rendering in-game feedback like scores.
+Game Mechanics:

-   - The project simulates a spaceship controlled by the player, represented by a rotating triangle.
+Built a spaceship controlled by rotating and moving using the keyboard, with simple collision detection.
-   - The triangle (ship) rotates and moves based on player input.
-   - The circle shape is used purely for hit detection (hitpoints) to manage collisions.

-3. **File Structure and Modularity**:
-   - The project is split into multiple files for different responsibilities:
-     - **`constants.py`**: Stores game-wide constants like screen dimensions and object sizes.
-     - **`circleshape.py`**: Defines the base `CircleShape` class for game objects.
-     - **`player.py`**: Implements the `Player` class that extends the `CircleShape` to create the player-controlled object (a rotating triangle).
-     - **`main.py`**: Handles the main game loop, player input, and rendering.
+Asteroids spawn and move randomly, making the game more interesting and adding to the challenge.
+Sprite Grouping & Updates:

+Used Pygame’s sprite groups to manage rendering and updates, which helped me keep everything organized and smooth.
-4. **Game Loop & FPS Management**:
+Game Loop & FPS Control:

-   - The frame rate of the game is controlled using `pygame.time.Clock()`, which ensures consistent game speed across different hardware.
+Managing the frame rate with pygame.time.Clock() was crucial for consistent gameplay across different devices.

-5. **Git and GitHub**:
-   - The project is under version control using Git and hosted on GitHub, allowing for efficient code management and collaboration.

-## Gameplay Overview:
-- The player's ship is represented by a rotating triangle.
-- The ship's rotation and movement are controlled using the keyboard.
-- The base shape of the player (a circle) is used for collision detection but is visually represented as a triangle.

-added rotation with arrowkeys
-added forward movement "W" and "arrow_up"

-changed main logic to update and draw groups instead of the player added a drawable object group added an updatable object group
+Version Control:

+All the code is tracked with Git, which helped me stay organized and push my changes to GitHub.
+Gameplay:
+Control a rotating triangle spaceship with the arrow keys and "W" for forward movement.
+Avoid or destroy asteroids, with a simple collision system using circular hitboxes.
+Next Steps:
+Adding an alien ship and wrapping the screen edges.
+A scoreboard with a high score system and a pre-game menu to enter player names.